Calindra/salsa/README.md

 ./salsa
 ```

-Optionally, you can ser server's host and port and dapp address
+Optionally, you can set server's host, port and dapp address

 ```sh
 ./salsa --address 127.0.0.1:8080 --dapp 127.0.0.1:5080
 ```

 Default address is 127.0.0.1:5005

 Default dapp address is 127.0.0.1:5005

 You can also pass a dapp command